 You can open the WPML troubleshooting page from WPML > Support.

-Click the link troubleshooting.
+Click the link for troubleshooting.

 In the table below, you see a description of the most important commands and possible use-case scenarios: